Force field (fiction)

-In speculative fiction, a force field, sometimes known as an energy shield, force shield, energy bubble or deflector shield, is a barrier made of things like energy, negative energy, dark energy, electromagnetic fields, gravitational fields, electric fields, quantum fields, plasma, particles, radiation, solid light, or pure force.
-It protects a person, area, or object from attacks or intrusions or even deflects energy attacks back at the attacker.
-This fictional technology is created as a field of energy without mass that acts as a wall, so that objects affected by the particular force relating to the field are unable to pass through the field and reach the other side, are deflected or destroyed.
-Actual research in the 21st century has looked into the potential to deflect radiation or cosmic rays, but also more extensive shielding.
+In speculative fiction, a force field, sometimes known as an energy shield, force shield, energy bubble, or deflector shield, is a barrier produced by something like energy, negative energy, dark energy, electromagnetic fields, gravitational fields, electric fields, quantum fields, telekinetic fields, plasma, particles, radiation, solid light, magic, or pure force.
+It protects a person, area, or object from attacks or intrusions, or even deflects energy attacks back at the attacker.
+This fictional technology is created as a field of energy without matter that acts as a wall, so that objects affected by the particular force relating to the field are unable to pass through the field and reach the other side, instead being deflected or destroyed.
+Actual research in the 21st century has looked into the potential to deflect radiation or cosmic rays, as well as more extensive shielding.

 This concept has become a staple of many science-fiction works, so much so that authors frequently do not even bother to explain or justify them to their readers, treating them almost as established fact and attributing whatever capabilities the plot requires.
 The ability to create force fields has become a frequent superpower in superhero media.

 History

 The concept of a force field goes back at least as far as early 20th century.
-The Encyclopedia of Science Fiction suggests that the first use of the term in science fiction appears to happen in 1931, in Spacehounds of IPC by E.E.
+The Encyclopedia of Science Fiction suggests that the first use of the term in science fiction was in 1931, in Spacehounds of IPC by E.E.
 'Doc' Smith.